-Lucia Javorcekova Leaves Little To The Imagination In A Revealing Swimsuit: ‘What Do You Feel?’
+Lucia Javorcekova Leaves Little To The Imagination In A Revealing Swimsuit: 'What Do You Feel?'

 Social media star Lucia Javorcekova stunned her 1.9 million Instagram followers after modeling a revealing swimsuit while on a walk in Mexico.

-The bathing suit was a stunning burnt orange color that not only added a major pop of color to the sultry look, but also highlighted Lucia’s bronzed skin.
+The bathing suit was a stunning burnt orange, which not only added a major pop of color to the sultry look, but also highlighted Lucia's bronzed skin.
 The neckline was a deep plunging style with straps that crossed over her collarbone.
 The look created both a halter silhouette and peek-a-boo opening at her décolletage.
-The garment appeared to be unlined, highlighting the model’s bust.
+The garment appeared to be unlined, highlighting the model's bust.

-The swimsuit featured a tie belt that cinched around Lucia’s waist and accentuated her hourglass figure.
+The swimsuit featured a tie belt that cinched around Lucia's waist and accentuated her hourglass figure.
 The belt was a braided style made from a white hemp material.
-Small Puka shells were woven throughout, and a round metal loop fastened the accessory.
-The accessory helped create a tropical bohemian aesthetic for the look.
+Small puka shells were woven throughout and a round metal loop fastened the accessory.
+It helped create a tropical bohemian aesthetic for the photo.

-The bottom of the swimsuit was almost as revealing as the top, and side cutouts extended up towards Lucia’s midriff.
-As a result, a large portion of her torso, including her hips, was on full display.

-Lucia posed by staring directly at the camera.
-She had one leg positioned in slightly front of the other as if she had been captured mid-stride while walking down a sandy path.
+She posed by staring directly at the camera.
+She had one leg positioned slightly in front of the other as if she had been captured mid-stride while walking down a sandy path.
 Both her arms rested at her sides as she gave fans a smoldering look.

-In the background, lush green palms and cabanas with thatched roofs added a picturesque and dreamy scene.
+In the background, lush green palms and cabanas with thatched roofs made up a picturesque and dreamy scene.
 Lucia geotagged the specific location as Tulum, Mexico.

 Fans went wild over the new upload and awarded the shot close to 100,000 likes and more than 830 comments.

-“The most beautiful queen deserves to be worshiped,” proclaimed one awestruck user, emphasizing the declaration with a pair of red lips emoji and two pink hearts.
+"The most beautiful queen deserves to be worshiped," proclaimed one awestruck user, emphasizing their declaration with a pair of red lips emoji and two pink hearts.

-“Splendid look and amazing body,” raved a second.
+"Splendid look and amazing body," a second raved.

 "I closed my eyes but I cannot forget how beautiful you are," wrote a third.

-“PERFECT figure!!!” gushed a fourth, concluding the comment with a number of emoji including a couple of smiley faces and two hallelujah hand symbols.
+"PERFECT figure!!!" a fourth gushed, concluding their comment with a number of emoji including a couple of smiley faces and two hallelujah hand symbols.

 Lucia had previously wowed her fans after modeling a string bikini earlier last week, as was previously covered by The Inquisitr.